-There are five different file capacity possibilities for the SD devices, ranging from 16GB to 256GB.
+There are five different file capacity possibilities for SD devices, ranging from 16GB to 256GB.

 There are seven different capacity options for the MicroSD Extreme cards, including 32GB, 64GB, 128GB, 256GB, 400GB, 512GB, and 1TB.

 The SanDisk Extreme Pro is an even more superior card choice within the SanDisk Extreme range.
 These cards feature additional improvements in card capacity, reading and writing speeds, and video capabilities.
-Although they are more expensive, they are a probably the best choice for professional shooters.
-I use the MicroSD Extreme Card 64GBfor my drone the DJI Mavic 3 and it performs flawlessly.
+Although they are more expensive, they are probably the best choice for professional shooters.
+I use the MicroSD Extreme Card 64GB for my drone the DJI Mavic 3 and it performs flawlessly.